Gold Fountain Spiraea

 Gold Fountain Spiraea is clothed in stunning white flowers held atop the branches from mid to late spring.
-It has attractive yellow foliage which emerges gold in spring.
+It has attractive yellow deciduous foliage which emerges gold in spring.
 The small serrated lobed leaves are highly ornamental but do not develop any appreciable fall colour.
-The fruit is not ornamentally significant.

 Gold Fountain Spiraea is a multi-stemmed deciduous shrub with a shapely form and gracefully arching branches.
 Its relatively fine texture sets it apart from other landscape plants with less refined foliage.

 This is a relatively low maintenance shrub, and should only be pruned after flowering to avoid removing any of the current season's flowers.
 It is a good choice for attracting butterflies to your yard, but is not particularly attractive to deer who tend to leave it alone in favor of tastier treats.
 It has no significant negative characteristics.

 Gold Fountain Spiraea is recommended for the following landscape applications;